Tuesday, November 25, 2025

 "'To go'?"

 "You know, starting mmmh, possibly next fall?
-I don't think it's
+I don't think it's quite too late to get some applications in," he said, "especially not for a celebrity."

 "Wha—?!
 I d—!
 Back up like five steps, would ya?"